tyler-technologies-oss/forge-design-system/blog/2022-11-04-forge-website-redesign/index.md

 For example, in the `/Components` section of the website, we have added component categories to group components by purpose or use.
 Previously, those components were presented in a single alphabetical list.
 In the new information architecture, it is easier to find a component or set of components based on the problem they are intended to solve.

 ### Get started
-One of the key sections of the new website is `/Get started`, where we have consolidated the content previously grouped under "Core components" or "Core pattererns".
+One of the key sections of the new website is `/Get started`, where we have consolidated the content previously grouped under "Core components" or "Core patterns".
 This new section provides product teams a single starting point for answering the question, "At a minimum, what does a Forge application include?"
 Moreover, this section provides a logical grouping for content, like typography, colors, branding, and icons that don't neatly fit into either a "components" or "patterns" category.

 ## Development docs